OE-Void/CNN--vs--Mlp--vs--ViT/README.md

 ## Comparing the most promising architecture for AI image processing of the decade

+**Repository Overview**

-This repo have a the code and assets related to comaprison of the top 3 best archiecture used widely for image related tasks (eg. image-detecttion, image -classifiaticon etc)
+This repository contains the code and assets for a comparison of the **top 3 architectures** widely used in image‑related tasks (e.g., image detection, image classification, etc.).

+We will be ranking all three architectures based on:
+- **Training speed**
-we will be rabnking all 3 arctitectures on the basis of speed for training and accuracy on a given tasks with a ceritain size dataset
+- **Accuracy** on a given task with a dataset of a certain size

 **info**